Ga11u/academic-kickstart/content/post/triplestore_scale_out/index.md

 >- 7 facts about every one of the 150B galaxies in the universe.
 >- 10 facts about each of the 107B people who ever lived.

-On the other hand, when talking about scale-out solutions for large triple-stores we find that scale-out solutions are offered by most of the propiertary platforms or only in licensing versions like Virtuoso Enterprise Edition, with the exception of Blazegraph which is the only open source platform that offers scale-out.
+On the other hand, when talking about scale-out solutions for large triple-stores we find that scale-out solutions are offered by most of the propiertary platforms or only in licensing versions like Virtuoso Enterprise Edition, with the exception of Blazegraph which is the only open source platform that offers scale-out. {{< cite page="/post/blazegraph-scale" view="4" >}}

-So what?
-What can we do if we need to scale-out triple-stores and we want to use and support open-source projects?
+**So what?
+What can we do if we need to scale-out triple-stores and we want to use and support open-source projects?**

 Some projects Jena TDB + HBase or Graph DBs with RDF/SPARQL/Gremlin